php-usergroup-dresden/talks/.github/ISSUE_TEMPLATE.md

 - Your full name here

 ## Speakers info
-(Optional, your company, your position, etc.)
+(Optional, your company, your position, short BIO, etc.)

--
+- ...

+## Speaker image
+(Optional, link to an image or attach it as a file to the issue)

 ## Twitter handle(s)
 (Optional, we usually announce speakers via https://twitter.com/phpugdd)